twop/Blog/content/post/2016-09/about-my-first-experience-with-angular2.md

 date = "2016-09-25T11:46:25-08:00"
-title = "About my first experience with Angular2 and web development tools" draft = false
+title = "About my first experience with Angular2 and web development tools" draft = false description = "Talking about why it is good to be a web developer, complaining about JS fatigue and picking IDE."

 tags = [
   "TypeScript",